0xPolygon/polygon-docs/docs/tools/gas/matic-faucet.md

    ![img](../../img/tools/gas/faucet.png)

 - Select one of the blockchain testnet networks:
-      - Polygon zkEVM(Cardona) - Polygon zkEVM Testnet
+      - Polygon zkEVM (Cardona) testnet
-      - Sepolia - Ethereum Testnet
+      - Sepolia Ethereum testnet
-      - Amoy - Polygon PoS Testnet
+      - Amoy Polygon PoS testnet

 - The type of tesnet token will automatically be reflected below network selection
       - **zkEVM ETH** - Testnet ETH on the Cardona Testnet